Economics Summer School (In-Person)

 Practical Details

-Please note that this course is suitable for students with some previous experience of studying Economics – for instance, a GCSE course or the first year of an A Level course.
+📌 Who is this course for?
+This course is designed for students with some prior experience in Economics, such as a the first year of an A Level Economics course, or a full GCSE.
 It is not suitable for complete beginners.

-The cost for the five-day course is £725, and you can reserve your place with a 25% non-refundable deposit.
-The remainder of the payment is due eight weeks in advance of the course start date.
-Please see here for full booking terms and conditions.
+🔒 Booking: Secure your place with a 25% non-refundable deposit.
+The remaining balance is due eight weeks before the course starts.
+[See full booking terms and conditions.]